 There are many reasons why a landlord would choose to sign a month-to-month lease as opposed to a year lease or a fixed term, and flexibility is a main one.

-With a monthly rental, landlords don’t need to be as concerned about potential decisions for the future, such as whether they want to sell or not, so long as they provide their current tenant with reasonable notice before exploring other options for their property.
+With a monthly rental, landlords don’t need to be as concerned about potential decisions for the future.
+For example, deciding if they want to sell their property.
+They can do so if they provide their current tenant with reasonable notice before exploring other options for their property.

 It also allows landlords to make changes to the contract easier as they can do so without waiting for the current lease to end.